Tokyo Sushi Restaurants(183)

 Frequently Asked Questions

-How to reserve sushi restaurants in Tokyo?
+How can I reserve a sushi restaurant in Tokyo

 Sushi restaurants in Tokyo usually take reservations over the phone, but this, of course, depends on the sushi restaurant.
 However, phone reservations can be difficult if you do not speak Japanese.
 The best option to reserve sushi restaurants in Tokyo is to use an online reservation service.
 Platforms like byFood help foreign travelers to make reservations at restaurants.
 You can easily use byFood to filter for the type of Tokyo sushi restaurant you would like to eat at, and in which area of Tokyo.
 This makes it easy to narrow down sushi restaurant options and make a reservation.
 Just add in your details to the sushi restaurant page, and byFood will submit a reservation request on your behalf.
 When the reservation is successful, you will receive a confirmation email.
 Otherwise, you will receive a rejection email.